MarianoDesivo/MarianoTV/README.md

 Before you begin, ensure you have met the following requirements:

-* You have installed the latest version of[VLC](https://www.videolan.org/vlc/index.es.html).
+* You have installed the latest version of [VLC](https://www.videolan.org/vlc/index.es.html).
 * Python 3 or higher.

 ## Installing MarianoTV

 To install MarianoTV, follow these steps:

-* Download MarianoTV.py.
+* Download MarianoTV.py
 * Move it to the folder where you have all your videos (remember it includes all subfolders).
 * By default, in MarianoTV.py, VLC.exe path is set to C:\Program Files (x86)\VideoLAN\VLC\vlc.exe".
 You may have to edit that line:
 ```python